-Directive on covered bonds
+Directive on covered bonds and proposal on Swedish implementation

-The European Union's covered bond directive and regulation came into effect on 7 January 2020 (although there will be a maximum 30 months transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022).
-Among other things, the European Union's covered bond directive lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.
-Certain changes will likely be made to the Act on Covered Bonds and the SFSA Regulations, but no draft legislation for the Swedish implementation of the European Union's covered bond directive has yet been presented.
-Hence, it is still unclear how the European Union's covered bond directive will affect the Swedish legislation governing covered bonds.
+The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 came into effect on 7 January 2020 (although there will be a maximum 30 months transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022) (jointly, the New EU Covered Bond Legislation).
+Among other things, the New EU Covered Bond Legislation lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.